-Another important difference between a managing contractor and a conventional D&C contractor is the point in the project development process at which they are engaged by the owner – the managing contractor is appointed much earlier.
+Another important difference between a managing contractor and conventional D&C contractors is the point in the project development process at which they are engaged by the owner.: the managing contractor is appointed much earlier.

 The project would normally proceed as follows.
 First, the owner invites tenders from potential contractors for management services and defined common site facilities.
 Once a successful tenderer has been chosen as managing contractor, it will coordinate the feasibility stage of the project, including hiring any consultants required and providing advice to the owner as needed.
 If the project does not progress past the feasibility stage, the contract may be terminated.

 Next is the design phase; this will be carried out by the managing contractor, from design brief through to detailed documentation.
 Throughout this process, the managing contractor will consult closely with the owner, who has the final say on all decisions made.
 The managing contractor will first prepare a design brief that must be approved by the owner.
 Tenders for the design subcontract will then be invited.
 Although the managing contractor can recommend a candidate, again the final decision is subject to the owner's approval.

 When the successful tenderer has completed the design, this must again be approved by the owner before construction can begin.
 This procedure differs from a conventional D&C arrangement, under which the owner minimises its involvement in the design phase to avoid diluting the D&C contractor's design liability and affecting any warranty for fitness for purpose.